Statistic Values (KPIs)¶

 We also provide Client Reports as a way to get more detailed background information.
 We do not perform any calculations on these reports, but instead provide the raw data that we collected during the measurement.
 Therefore, these are not listed here, and you can find a reference in the Client Reports page.

-Finally, be aware that for some measurement types we do not calculate explicit statistic values, as the results are implicitly all contained within the Client Report.
+Finally, be aware that for network measurements, we do not calculate explicit statistic values, as the results are implicitly all contained within the Client Reports.
 Here, the Client Reports are “forwarded” as statistic values, and you can find their reference in the Client Reports page.

 Video Measurement Statistics¶